WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 ## WordPress Plugin

-A WordPress plugin is a set of files in a directory within the sites `wp-content/plugins` directory.
+A WordPress plugin is a set of files in a directory within the site's `wp-content/plugins` directory.
 For this example, we will use the `create-block` package to generate the necessary plugin files.

+If you do not plan to use `wp-env` change to your local WordPress plugin directory; if you do plan to use `wp-env` start from any directory for your project.

-From the command-line, change to your WordPress installs plugin directory and run:
+Run the following command to generate plugin files:

 ```
 npx @wordpress/create-block gutenpride